Save

 Crossing a bridge along the way with the beautiful scenery around us.
 Photo: Kevin Leslie

-With 3 metres annual rainfall, you will probably experience at least one rainy day on the Milford track, this was our rainy day.
+With 3 metres of rainfall annually, you will probably experience at least one rainy day on the Milford track.
+This was our rainy day!
 Although not heavy, it was necessary to put raincoats and pack covers on.
 However, the dozens of waterfalls that were plummeting down the sides of the mountains made it worthwhile.

 The terrain changes regularly along this section.
 From dense forest to river flats, suspension bridges that cross side creeks, and areas of spectacular landslides.
 There are shelters along the track at various intervals and we stopped at one for lunch with some of the other walkers.
 It was a nice spot, except for the hundreds of sandflies.
 These blood-sucking little pests pounced on any exposed skin, and only the strongest repellent seemed to keep them at bay.